ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance: 2D Text Space Distance Calculation

 \section{2D Text Space Distance Calculation}

-In this section, we discuss how we visualized CLIP's text sample space in Fig.~\ref{fig:visualTextSample}.
-First, we use the adjectives generated which are described in Section.~\ref{appen:visualprompt} as the initialize set $S$, and use the following pseudocode to get a 2D point set $T$:
+In this section, we discuss how we visualized CLIP's text sample space in Fig.~\ref{fig:visualTextSample}. \reviseb{First, we collect 70 phrases that combine adjectives with words representing the class of given concepts (e.g., "a happy dog" or "a cool dog").
+Using the CLIP text encoder, we extract text embeddings for these phrases.
+To visualize the semantic space and intuitively track modifications within it, we use t-SNE to reduce these high-dimensional embedding vectors to 2D.
+An overview of this result are shown in Fig.3(a), meanwhile we show the real experimental results in Fig.12.} Formally, we use the adjectives generated which are described in Section.~\ref{appen:visualprompt} as the initialize set $S$, and use the following pseudocode to get a 2D point set $T$: